hafizfreelance2025-source/First-Ai-learning-project-/README.md

 * list here the sources of inspiration
 * do not use code, images, data etc. from others without permission
 * when you have permission to use other people's materials, always mention the original creator and the open source / Creative Commons licence they've used
-  <br>For example: [Bicycle by Kimberly Hobson Published: Aug 27, 2024 https://https://www.canyon.com/en-my/blog-content/gravel-bike-news/cyclocross-guide/b27082024.html
+  <br>: [Bicycle by Kimberly Hobson Published: Aug 27, 2024 https://https://www.canyon.com/en-my/blog-content/gravel-bike-news/cyclocross-guide/b27082024.html
 File:.Bicycle by Kimberly Hobson Published: Aug 27, 2024#filelinks) / [CC BY 2.0[]()](https://www.canyon.com/en-my/blog-content/gravel-bike-news/cyclocross-guide/b27082024.html)
 * etc